Chris Dieker

-Chris Dieker (born July 22, 1987) is an American football quarterback for the Shenyang Black Rhinos of the China Arena Football League (CAFL).
-After playing college football at Southern Illinois, he played for the Cleveland Gladiators of the AFL from 2013 to 2016.
+Chris Dieker (born July 22, 1987) is an American former professional football quarterback who played in the Arena Football League (AFL).
+He played college football for the Southern Illinois Salukis.

 Early life

 Born in Topeka, Kansas, the son of Charles and Susan Dieker, Chris attended Topeka's Hayden High School.

 College career

 Dieker continued his football career at Southern Illinois.
 Dieker was a 4-year starter for the Salukis, going 20-9 during that time.
 He helped the Salukis to two conference championships, and was the 3rd quarterback in school history to pass the 5,000-yard mark for his career.